adoptium/adoptium.net/content/blog/eclipse-temurin-8u472-11029-17017-2109-2501-available/index.md

 ### UBI container images for JDK25 are UBI10 only, which removes x86-64-v2 support

 JDK25 UBI container images are exclusively published with UBI10 and not UBI9.
 This will impact anyone who is running on an x86-64-v2 system which is [no longer supported by UBI10/RHEL10/CentOS Stream 10](https://access.redhat.com/solutions/7066628).
 JDK21 and earlier versions will continue to be published with UBI9 images for the foreseeable future.

+### Windows aarch64 unavailable for JDK25

+Temurin jdk-25.0.1 for the Windows on Aarch64 platform is currently unavailable.
+A small number of test failures indicated that there is need to investigate and correct before release.
+We hope that these issues will be rectified upstream and a release completed in a future cycle.